GutoJJ/GutoJJ/README.md

 - 👋 Hi, I’m @GutoJJ
 - 👀 I’m interested in Design
 - 🌱 I’m currently learning Ruby on Rails
-- 📫 Reach me on discord: .naydrus
+- 📫 Reach me on Discord: .naydrus

 <!---
 GutoJJ/GutoJJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.